konfou/konfou.github.io/_posts/2021-03-23-pantheon-of-distributed-operating-systems.md

 Microkernel  approaches for  Sprite  were  also explored.
-Specifically [Sprite  kernel was  ported][sprite-mach]  to run  as user-level  server process on  [Mach] microkernel, which  was developed at  Carnagie Mellon University between 1985 and 1994.
+Specifically [Sprite  kernel was  ported][sprite-mach]  to run  as user-level  server process on  [Mach microkernel], which  was developed at  Carnagie Mellon University between 1985 and 1994.
 The Sprite server was smaller than the original kernel and it contained almost  no machine specific code.
 As a downside it was  benchmarked at about 1/3 of the  native perfomance.
 An